clearmatics/mobius/mobiusTutorial.md

     "timestamp"  : "0x00"
 }
 ```
-*Note:* Make sure to have the line `"byzantiumBlock": 0` in the `config` of your `genesis.json` file in order tomake sure that the Mobius contract will be able to execute precompiled contracts.
+*Note:* Make sure to have the line `"byzantiumBlock": 0` in the `config` of your `genesis.json` file in order to make sure that the Mobius contract will be able to execute precompiled contracts.
 (See: [Byzantium](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/))
 2. Create the data directory for your local configuration of your ethereum network:
 ```bash
 mkdir ~/ethdev